 The second quadrangle (by the Learning Commons) is available to all students as a place for study.
 Students must be seated on the chairs provided.
 They must be in full uniform at all times.
-There are picnic tables in this Quad which are for classroom use only.
 No food is permitted in this area.